Montana-Media-Arts/sound-fundamentals/modules/week-11/_posts/2019-06-01-final-project-proposal.md

 ## Deadlines

 - Final Project Deadline:
-	- Your final project will have three deadlines, a written propsal draft, an audio rough draft version, and final project submission.
-We will make comments and provide feedback after the proposal and first draft, and you will be expected to make appropriate adjustments and resubmit by the final version submission deadline.
+	- Your final project will have two deadlines, a written propsal draft and a final project submission.
+We will make comments and provide feedback after the proposal, and IF ASKED TO DO SO--you will be expected to make appropriate adjustments and resubmit by the final version submission deadline
 		- 1st draft: **{{ site.data.dates.1st_draft}}**
 		- Final Version Deadline: **{{ site.data.dates.final_submission}}**
 	- Please note: I will need to spend Wednesday during the day preparing your works for radio presentation that evening.
 As such, we CANNOT ACCEPT ANY LATE WORK FOR THIS DEADLINE.
-Failure to submit on time will result in a failing grade for the course.

 	- This will allow me and the TA's to listen to each piece, to ensure that it is radio appropriate.
 	- Likewise, I will be mastering all of your final works, so that they are at the appropriate loudness levels and sound like they  "belong together".
    	- Your final project proposals are due: This coming **{{ site.data.dates.final_proposal}}**.